Followers

 Mary Ball Washington

-Mary and Augustine moved to his family home called Pope’s Creek Plantation also located in Westmorland County.
+Mary and Augustine moved to his family home called Pope’s Creek Plantation, also located in Westmorland County.
 Mary was twenty-two when she married Augustine.
 Twenty-two was considered somewhat old for a woman (unless a widow) to marry during this time period.
-Because there is a nine-year period of Mary’s life that historians have little or no information on her, it is unclear why Mary wed at an older age.
-In 1732, Mary gave birth to her first child George, named after George Eskridge, at Pope’s Creek Plantation.
+Because there is a nine-year period of Mary’s life for which historians have little or no information, it is unclear why Mary wed at an older age.
+In 1732, Mary gave birth to her first child, George, named after George Eskridge, at Pope’s Creek Plantation.
 Although the circumstances of her life were somewhat typical in that age of early deaths and many remarriages, Mary Ball Washington's would stand out from all others in Virginia: she gave birth to " the man of his age."

 A Complex Woman and Mother